wJABBERWOCKw/Mushroom-Classification-Adaboost/README.md

 # Mushroom-Classification-Adaboost
  Aimed at differentiating between poisonous and edible mushrooms.
-Achieved  accuracy of 100% using the AdaBoost algorithm.
+AdaBoost algorithm.
 Developed a web application using Flask to deploy the mushroom classification model, allowing users to determine the edibility of mushrooms.

 #Problem Statement:
 The Audubon Society Field Guide to North American Mushrooms contains descriptions